 Ahava Dead Sea Facial Skin Care

-Once, a long time ago, I used to travel to Israel quite often and used Ahava exclusively.
+Once, a long time ago, I used to travel to Israel quite often and used nothing but Ahava.

 My skin was perfect!

 I cannot rave about this enough.
-You can buy this singly but since we’re going for expensive gifts to buy yourself, the set is far more appropriate.
-Besides, the three products work synergistically anyway so it would really be better if you got all three of them.
+You can buy each product separately but this set is actually a lot cheaper.
+Besides, the three products work synergistically anyway so it would be better if you got all three of them.

 Avoid: If you can’t justify the price, already have perfect skin or if you’re allergic to the ingredients.